cyclejs/old-website/_posts/2015-01-25-components.md

 </div>
 {% endhighlight %}

-For querying user events on these rendered sliders, the `weightSlider` dataflow component should detect user events *only* from the `<div class="labeled-slider weight">` element and its descendants when `sources.DOM.select('.slider').events('input')` is called.
+For querying user events on these rendered sliders, the `weightSlider` dataflow component should detect user events *only* from the `<div class="labeled-slider weight">` element and its descendants when the stream `sources.DOM.select('.slider').events('input')` is used.

-In the context of the labeled slider component, **`sources.DOM.select()` should refer only to the DOM that was created by the corresponding `vtree$` sink in that component**.
+In the context of the labeled slider component, **`sources.DOM.select()` should refer only to the elements that were created by the corresponding DOM sink in that component**.

 We can achieve that by narrowing down the DOM source before it is given to the component, using the same className we patched on the sink, like this: